Introductory, Exhibit Films Enrich Visitor Experience at American Revolution Museum at Yorktown

 The “Liberty Fever” storyteller shares his accounts with the audience using a moving panorama, or “crankie,” presentation, a form of mass media popular in the late 18th and early 19th centuries in which dramatic backlit silhouettes scrolled on a long roll of paper in front of the audience.
 Some panoramas were huge and shown in theaters and exhibition halls, while others were much smaller and portable to travel throughout the countryside.

-In “Liberty Fever,” stationary silhouettes and moving shadow puppets scrolling by on a large “crankie” are interwoven with live-action film segments featuring the stories of five people who lived during the American Revolution: George Hewes, a witness to the Boston Massacre in 1770; Billy Flora, a hero of the Battle of Great Bridge in Virginia in 1775; Isabella Ferguson, an Irish immigrant to South Carolina who supported the Patriot cause; John Howland, a Continental Army soldier at the Battle of Princeton; and Peter Harris, a Catawba Indian from South Carolina who fought on the American side.
+“Liberty Fever” – which won an American Association of Museums Gold MUSE Award in 2017 – features stationary silhouettes and moving shadow puppets scrolling by on a large “crankie” are interwoven with live-action film segments featuring the stories of five people who lived during the American Revolution: George Hewes, a witness to the Boston Massacre in 1770; Billy Flora, a hero of the Battle of Great Bridge in Virginia in 1775; Isabella Ferguson, an Irish immigrant to South Carolina who supported the Patriot cause; John Howland, a Continental Army soldier at the Battle of Princeton; and Peter Harris, a Catawba Indian from South Carolina who fought on the American side.
 The film is intended to evoke emotional connections with the story and characters so that modern-day viewers reflect on what the American Revolution means to their lives today.